-- A wide range of microsilica qualities are used in the construction-, oilfield- and refractory industries. - Microsilica is used to make the high-strength concrete that is essential for constructing the world's tallest buildings, such as the record-breaking Burj Khalifa in Dubai at 828 metres.
+- A wide range of microsilica qualities are used in the construction, oilfield and refractory industry. - Microsilica is used to make the high-strength concrete that is essential for constructing the world's tallest buildings, such as the record-breaking Burj Khalifa in Dubai at 828 metres.
 Here microsilica is used to increase the strength of the concrete mix by its unique particle packing ability combined with pozzolanic reactivity.